mlab817/faqs/src/da-special-concerns/what-are-the-major-programs-of-the-da-for-the-youth.md

 ---
  title: What are the major programs of the DA for the Youth?

-tags: ["major","programs","youth"]

  ---

-### DA Special Concerns
+## DA Special Concerns

-## What are the major programs of the DA for the Youth?
+# What are the major programs of the DA for the Youth?

  - Mentoring and Attracting Youth in Agribusiness (MAYA) Program - Overseen by the Bureau of Agricultural Research (BAR), this is a three month internship aimed to develop competent, highly-skilled and employment-ready youthful workforce.
 Through experiential learning, it seeks to level-up the agriculture sector beyond its production-focused orientation, and progressively expand to the entire gamut of input production, farm operations and management, equipment and supplies manufacturing, food/non-food processing, marketing, trading and retailing.